jeffstokes72/EliteDangerous/README.md

   + Markets - market is selling the item and you have shortfall.
   + Fleeet Carrier - site needs it and fleet carrier has some.
   + Construction site - site needs it and starship has some.
++ Closing the Architect Tracker window will stop the sites, commodities and markets from being tracked.
+This is handy if you're landing at markets but don't want the information to override your current closest\cheapest information.

 ### Notes
 1. VR programs like Desktop+ can display this window inside the game for you.
 The ">" and "$\Ly" buttons are bound to the keys ">" and "p" respectively for Voice Attack users.
+Also "t" has been bound to the Architect Tracker button on the EDMC window so you can show\hide the Architect Tracker interface to stop tracking.

 ### Notable Changes
 + 2025/04/12 : Added support for multiple construction sites.
 Sites are removed automaticly when they are completed.